Remod-org/MoMRevisited/README.md

 Successfully injected module!

   - To see that output, you would need to run the batch file in cmd.exe.
-  - For subsequent runs, you will need to run the game server followed by the injection script.
+  - For subsequent runs, you will need to run the game server using either server.bat or manually followed by the injection script.

 ## Client instructions